 Steam cook peeled butternut until soft.

+Season with a little salt.
 Mash really well until smooth and allow to cool.

 Pour measured water into a medium size mixing bowl.
 Add Cheesecake Mix, beat until smooth.

 Add cottage cheese and mashed butternut.
 Beat until well blended.

 In a smaller mixing bowl, whip the cream until firm.

 Fold the whipped cream into the cheesecake mixture with a spatula, or beat it in on slow speed until evenly blended.

 Break biscuits in half and feed them quite quickly into a food processor while the machine is running.

 Spread the buttered biscuit crumbs over the cheesecake.
 Smooth over with the back of a spoon.